gardener/landscaper/docs/usage/Blueprints.md

 - **`targetList`**

   This type can be used if, instead of a single target object, an arbitrary number of targets should be imported.
 All targets imported as part of a targetlist import must have the same `targetType`.
+For more information on how to work with TargetList imports, see the documentation [here](./TargetLists.md).

 - **`componentDescriptor`**